-Start a disk partitioning program such as cfdisk or fdisk with a command line option naming the hard disk on which the new partition will be created-for example /dev/sda for the primary Integrated Drive Electronics (IDE) disk.
+Start a disk partitioning program such as cfdisk or fdisk with a command line option naming the hard disk on which the new partition will be created-for example /dev/sda for the primary disk drive.
 Create a Linux native partition and a swap partition, if needed.
 Please refer to cfdisk(8) or fdisk(8) if you do not yet know how to use the programs.